ckmd/EnglishKidsTalkDashboard/README.md

 Navigate to `http://ekita-dashboard.herokuapp.com/`.
 The app will automatically reload if you change any of the source files.

-## Login as Administrator

-Use username : admin and password : admin to login to the administrator dashboard

 ## Installation and Development Server

 Use the package manager [npm](https://npmjs.com/) to install.